Hilary Duff And Boyfriend Matthew Koma Already Picked Out Their Daughter’s Name: ‘We’ve Known For A Long Time’

 The impending arrival of a child can be a very exciting time, but there is one aspect some expecting parents might find to be a rather difficult task: picking out their baby’s name.
-However, according to a recent report by People, Hilary Duff, who is pregnant with her first girl, and boyfriend Matthew Koma, did not find choosing what to name their daughter difficult at all, as Duff revealed “we’ve known her name for a really long time”.
+However, according to a recent report by People, Hilary Duff, who is pregnant with her first girl, and her boyfriend, Matthew Koma, did not find choosing what to name their daughter difficult at all, as Duff revealed.

-Fans were excited when Hilary Duff, 30, announced she and her boyfriend of over a year, Matthew Koma, were expecting their first child, a baby girl, together back in June.
-This will be Duff’s second child as she is already a mother to six-year-old son Luca Cruz.
+Fans were excited when Hilary Duff, 30, announced that she and her boyfriend of over a year, Matthew Koma, were expecting their first child, a baby girl, together back in June.
+This will be Duff’s second child as she is already a mother to 6-year-old son Luca Cruz.

-As her due date slowly approaches, the Younger actress revealed that not only have she and Koma decided on their daughter’s name, but she’s been dropping hints throughout her pregnancy about what her girl’s name will be.
+As her due date slowly approaches, the Younger actress revealed that not only have they decided on their daughter’s name, but she’s been leaving clues throughout her pregnancy as to what her girl’s name will be.

 “It was the very first thing [we decided on].
 We’ve known her name for a really long time.
 Her name starts with a B, and I keep calling her baby B, which is awesome because people are like, ‘Oh, no, it’s just because of his last name,'” she told the media outlet.